 Here’s the thing.

 What’s the secret to exploring your inner space without getting lost in there?
-You must know what you’re about if you wish to make any sort of creative in the universe.
+You should try to find out what you’re about if you wish to keep going on the creative journey and not run out of fuel and get lost in space.
 Anything that doesn’t form your foundations and doesn’t come from your very heart and core, you will abandon when things get tough.
-It’s important to find the true things, the true values to keep moving forward in the face of adversity.
+It’s important to find the true things, the true values to keep moving forward.

 For Walter Mitty, his ultimate value was adventure.
 When he went out on an adventure to rescue the lost negatives including the photo that would make the cover of the magazine, he travelled to places where he had to stare down death.
 All along, it was the spirit of the adventure and not the fear of losing his job, which kept him moving forward and around obstacles to grab a hold of the life he wanted.